deis/example-nodejs-express/README.md

 ### Save & Continue

-Once you've reviewed and modified the required configuration, press **Save & Continue** to save updated configuration and trigger your first deploy.
+Once you've reviewed and modified the required configuration, press **Save & Continue** to save updated configuration and initiate your first deploy.

-### Wait for Active
+### Wait until Active

 OpDemand will now orchestrate the deployment of your application stack.
 Once the environment has an **Active** status, you're good to go.
+However, this can take a while depending on the cloud infrastructure, instance sizes, what's happening in the build/deploy scripts (are you compiling something?) and general cloud provider variability.
+While you wait you can:

-* Watch the Key Pair and Instance build, deploy and become **Active**
+* Watch the Key Pair and Security Group build, deploy and become **Active**
 * Watch the Instance build, deploy and become **Active** (this takes a few minutes)
 * Watch the Load Balancer build, deploy and become **Active** (this takes a bit as well)

-*Note: While you wait for the Instance to become active, click into the Instance to watch real-time log feedback.*
+While you wait for the Instance to become active, click into the Instance to watch real-time log feedback.

 ## Access your Application

 Once your application is active, you can access its published URLs on the Environment's **Monitor** tab.
-You can also jump to any published URLs in the upper-right corner of the service:
+You can also jump to any published URL in the upper-right corner of the service:

 ![Access your application](http://www.opdemand.com/wp-content/uploads/2013/03/Screen-Shot-2013-03-27-at-2.43.09-PM.png)